Nebula Search browser hijacker removal instructions

-Nebula Search is a piece of dubious software, categorized as a browser hijacker.
-It operates by making changes to browser settings in order to promote fake search engines.
-Nebula Search promotes nebulasearch.net.
-Additionally, this browser hijacker has data tracking abilities, which are employed to spy on users' browsing activity.
+Nebula Search is dubious software categorized as a browser hijacker.
+It operates by making changes to browser settings to promote fake search engines.
+Nebula Search promotes nebulasearch.net in this manner.
+Additionally, this browser hijacker has data tracking capabilities, which are employed to monitor users' browsing activity.
 Nebula Search also adds the "Managed by your organization" feature to Google Chrome browsers.
-Due to the questionable techniques used to distribute Nebula Search, it is considered to be a PUA (Potentially Unwanted Application).
+Due to the dubious techniques used to spread Nebula Search, it is classified as a Potentially Unwanted Application (PUA).

 Google Chrome, Mozilla Firefox, Internet Explorer and other popular browsers are common targets of browser hijackers.
-This rogue software operates by assigning the addresses of illegitimate web searchers as browsers' homepage, default search engine and new tab/window URLs.
-Nebula Search makes these modifications to browsers as well - to promote nebulasearch.net.
-Hence, with this browser hijacker installed: every new browser tab/window opened and web search done via the URL bar - redirect to nebulasearch.net.
-Fake search engines are usually unable to provide search results, so they redirect to (or cause redirection chains ending with) legitimate ones.
-The web searcher of Nebula Search (nebulasearch.net) is not an exception to this, it redirects to Yahoo (search.yahoo.com).
-Furthermore, browser hijackers can restrict/deny access to the browser's settings and/or undo any permitted changes made.
+This rogue software operates by assigning the addresses of bogus search engines as the homepage, default search engine and new tab/window URLs.
+Nebula Search makes these modifications to browsers to promote nebulasearch.net.
+Therefore, with this browser hijacker installed, each new browser tab/window opened and search made via the URL bar redirects to nebulasearch.net.
+Fake search engines are usually unable to provide unique results, and so they redirect to (or cause redirection chains ending with) legitimate sites.
+The web searcher of Nebula Search (nebulasearch.net) is no exception to this, and simply redirects to Yahoo (search.yahoo.com).
+Furthermore, browser hijackers can restrict/deny access to browser settings and/or undo any permitted changes made.
 Therefore, recovering an affected browser is impossible without removal the browser hijacker.
-As mentioned in the introduction, Nebula Search can track data.
+As mentioned, Nebula Search can track data.
 It can record browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal information extracted from it (IP addresses, geolocations and other details).
-The collected data is often monetized by being shared with and/or sold to third parties (potentially, cyber criminals).
-In summary, presence of data-tracking software on devices can result in financial loss, serious privacy issues and even identity theft.
-To protect device integrity and user safety, all suspicious applications and browser extensions/plug-ins must be eliminated without delay.
+The collected data is often monetized by sharing with and/or selling to third parties (potentially, cyber criminals).
+In summary, the presence of data-tracking software on devices can result in financial loss, serious privacy issues and even identity theft.
+To protect device integrity and user safety, remove all suspicious applications and browser extensions/plug-ins must be eliminated without delay.

 |Browser Extension(s)||Nebula Search, Nebula|